 Prime Minister Blair turned out to be a wolf in sheep's clothing.
-To my mind, he, more than anyone else, was responsible for launching an illegal war, based on flimsy evidence and an engineered vote in the House of Commons.
-Without Blair's backing I believed Bush would not have had the guts to go to war.
-Other alternatives could have been sought for controlling Saddam Hussein and his despotic regime.
+To my mind, he, more than anyone else, was responsible for launching an illegal war, based on flimsy evidence of Saddam's weaponry and an engineered vote in the House of Commons.
+Without Blair's backing I believed Bush would not have had the strength and determination to go to war.
+Other alternatives could have been sought to control Saddam Hussein and his despotic regime, within the United Nations charter.
 In the end, tens of thousands died and many more were injured because of Blair's singlemindedness.
+One could speculate that if Gordon Brown had been the leader, the Iraq war might not have happened (and what a difference that would have made to history).